 It was built in 1190.
 In 1915 the Lusitania sank just offshore from Kinsale.
 Many of the victims were buried at St. Multose.

-There's not much information on it on the web but Kinsale's web site mentions it here.
+There's not much information on it on the web but Kinsale's web site is here.

 My pictures are here.